pjuda/ada-project/README.md

 ## More detailed planning

 29-30 November
-- Continue the temporal analysis by category.
+- Continue the **temporal analysis** by category.
 (Przemek)
 - Prepare the review datasets with pyspark (create parquets).
 (Przemek)
-- Find bad reviews (very low usefulness) and do statistical analysis.
+- Find bad reviews (very low usefulness) and do **statistical analysis**.
 (Przemek)
+- Define the concept of reviews and how it works (for the report)
+- Distinguish between helpful reviews and less helpful ones.

 1-10 December (Gianni and Lucas)
-- Finalize the project.
+- Finalize the project:
 - Analyse of bad reviews?
 Machine learning to predict a bad review?
 - ...